shellylac/TextMiningIntro_inR/README.md

 # TextMiningIntro_inR
 A brief introduction to text mining in R

-This repo contains R markdown code and powerpoint slides that formed the basis of a tutorial given as part of the Big Data Institute training program on the 28th April 2021.
+This repo contains R markdown code and powerpoint slides that formed the basis of a tutorial given as part of Oxford University's Big Data Institute training program (28th April 2021).